jetthoughts/jt.github.io/_posts/2010-12-22-allow-multiple-access-control-requests-for-rails.markdown

 authors_git: miry
 date: 22-12-2010
 category: magic
-excerpt:  Do you experience a problem with sending XHR requests from different domains?
-A simple solution is here.

 ---

 If you have problem with sending XHR requests from different domains, it will be problematic to get content, because